Crochet and Yoshida lead Red Sox to 3-1 win over rival Yankees in Wild Card Series opener

 Pitching with a 2-1 lead after Yoshida's go-ahead hit in the seventh, Crochet extended his streak of retired batters until Volpe singled with one out in the eighth.
 Crochet's final pitch was his fastest at 100.2 mph, which Austin Wells took for a called third strike.

-Boston improved to 13-12 against the Yankees in the postseason, winning nine of the last 10 meetings.
+Boston improved to 13-12 against the Yankees in the playoffs, winning nine of the last 10 meetings.

 Crochet threw the most pitches in a postseason game since Washington's Stephen Strasburg tossed 117 against St. Louis in 2019.